bradyjoslin/encrypt-workers-kv/README.md

 1. Create a password based key (PBKDF2) that will be used to derive the AES-GCM key used for encryption / decryption.
 1. Create an AES-GCM key using the PBKDF2 key and a randomized salt value.
 1. Encrypt the input data using the AES-GCM key and a randomized initialization vector (iv).
 1. The values used for the password, salt, iv for encryption are needed for decryption.
-Therefore, create a base64 string to be stored that includes the salt that was used when creating the password based key (PBKDF2), iv used for creating the AES key, and the encrypted content.
+Therefore, create an ArrayBuffer to be stored that includes the salt that was used when creating the password based key (PBKDF2), iv used for creating the AES key, and the encrypted content.
 The password should remain secret, so is stored as a [Worker Secret](https://developers.cloudflare.com/workers/reference/apis/environment-variables/#secrets).

 **Decryption:**

-1. Derive the salt, iv, and encrypted data from the base64 string.
+1. Derive the salt, iv, and encrypted data from the ArrayBuffer.
 1. Create a password based key (PBKDF2) that will be used to derive the AES-GCM key used for encryption / decryption.
 Password must be the same used for encryption and is obtained from the Workers Secret.
-1. Create an AES-GCM key using the PBKDF2 key and the salt from the base64 string.
+1. Create an AES-GCM key using the PBKDF2 key and the salt from the ArrayBuffer.
-1. Decrypt the input data using the AES-GCM key and the iv from the base64 string.
+1. Decrypt the input data using the AES-GCM key and the iv from the ArrayBuffer.
 1. Decode the decrypted value to a string.

 ## Deploying